Working.

 This is the preliminary competition for England, Wales and Northern Ireland where homebrewers from different regions/clubs across Europe will compete for the crown of European champion.

 Winners of each category will progress to compete against regions and homebrew clubs across Europe.
 The finals will be held a month later on 4 October 2025 organised online by the Panomaju homebrew club in Finland where a champion region/club will be crowned European champion for 2025.
-Details of the final to follow.

 Winners of each category will be asked to provide a further 10 bottles of the same beer to be sent to the other regions/clubs participating.
-Other regions for 2025 are Scotland, Republic of Ireland, Finland and Croatia.
+Other regions for 2025 are Scotland, Republic of Ireland, Finland, Poland and Croatia.
 Each region/club will receive 2 bottles from each category used to decide the European winner.
 If the winner cannot provide a further 10 bottles, then the 2nd place winner in that category will be asked, and so on.

 There are 5 categories: 1)Pale European Lager, 2)Pale Belgian Beer, 3)IPA, 4)Dark Strong Ales and 5)Sour beers.